 The Brownsea program kicks off at 8:00AM on Monday morning (2:00PM Monday, Session 1 Only) with an opening ceremony.
 During this ceremony Scouts will be grouped into patrols and meet their Brownsea Island Guide—an experienced Scout who will work with them through the week as an instructor and mentor.
 Scouts will be matched with other boys who are similar in rank and experience to increase program flexibility and allow the patrols to work on appropriate material for their skill level.
 We will attempt to place troop members in the same patrol.
 Scouts will be presented with a passport and walking stave to keep with them at all times during the week.
 The passport will chart their progress towards the advancement requirements of Tenderfoot through First Class.
 Below is a sample day for Scouts in Brownsea.
 (Schedule will vary from day to day).

 - 8:00 – 8:15AM: Opening Ceremony – Opening Ceremony will be in Amphitheater

-8:30 – 11:50AM: Patrol Time – Specific time at a secluded site to work with the Patrol Guide on rank requirements and prepare for the troop competition.
+- 8:30 – 11:50AM: Patrol Time – Specific time at a secluded site to work with the Patrol Guide on rank requirements and prepare for the troop competition.

 - 12:20 – 1:30PM: Lunch and Free Time

 - 2:00 – 4:00PM: Merit Badge Option – Opportunity to take 2 merit badges in the afternoon

 In addition, a day will be scheduled for the troop 5-mile hike on well-established trails surrounding camp with their patrol.
 That evening, they will cook dinner and participate in a special Brownsea Island campfire.
 This is a highlight experience for the Scouts.
 We ask that a leader from your troop please attend the hike with your Brownsea Scouts.
 Refer to the sample schedules on the next page (Rocks and Sticks are the two groups used to divide Scouts in the program into more manageable halves) for an idea of the general layout

 One day during lunch, or whenever your Brownsea Island Scouts are scheduled, there will also be an opportunity to shoot rifles (and possibly archery) without having to compete with older scouts.
 This open time for only BSI Scouts allows them to experience other programs at camp and see the fun opportunities that await if they return next year.
 Finally, at least one day of the week there will be a Brownsea Island evening program in addition to the special campfire on the evening of the hike.